* Elliott steps up campaign to dilute Vivendi influence

 "We believe widening NetCo's share register would create value for TIM shareholders and might hasten the creation of one single national network," Elliott said.

-In the letter, the activist fund criticised Vivendi's track record at TIM, saying the French media group exercised "control without regard for minority shareholders' divergent interests".
+In the letter, the activist fund criticized Vivendi's track record at TIM, saying the French media group exercised "control without regard for minority shareholders' divergent interests."

 This included the plan to create a joint venture between TIM and Vivendi's pay-TV arm Canal+ that is now on hold following objections from some board members, and the alleged conflict of interest among some directors nominated by Vivendi.